Back to "DataSummarizer: Fast Local Data Profiling"

 2. embed chunks and retrieve them (still row-level, still leaky)

-3. “representative samples” (often unrepresentative, still risky)
+3. pass “representative samples” (often unrepresentative, still risky)

-The correct abstraction is still:
+The correct split is still:

 LLM reasons.
 Database computes.